On the termination of flips for log canonical generalized pairs: Preliminaries

 Furthermore, by \cite[Remark 2.3 and Lemma 3.5]{HanLi} one can run an MMP with scaling of an ample divisor over $ Z $ for any lc g-pair $(X/Z,B+M)$ such that $ (X,0) $ is $ \Q $-factorial klt, and thus for any $\Q$-factorial dlt g-pair $(X/Z,B+M)$. \end{rem}

 The following result will be used frequently in the paper.
-Part (i) concerns the existence of a $\Q$-factorial terminalization of a klt g-pair and we give a detailed proof below, while part (ii) is \cite[Proposition 3.9]{HanLi}.
+Part (i) concerns the existence of a $\Q$-factorial terminalization of a klt g-pair and we give a detailed proof below.
+Part (ii) is \cite[Proposition 3.9]{HanLi} and we therefore omit its proof.